 This is one myth that is just as common as it is dangerous.
-People have a tendency to like their own creations, which is lovely, however, just because you’re website is beautiful doesn’t mean it’s working.
+People have a tendency to like their own creations, which is lovely, however, just because your website is beautiful doesn’t mean it’s working.
 Marketing is important no matter how “perfect” your website is.
 You still need to make sure you’re reaching the right people at the right times.
-Check out some cool marketing tips here– or hire a professional.
+Check out some free marketing resources here or hire a professional.
 (Hi, we are here for you!)
 Your website shouldn’t be static – don’t expect it to do all the work for you.

 2. One size fits all – good web design all looks the same.

 You may have heard that minimalism the key to good web design, but that’s not always the truth.
 Being minimalistic is totally neat if it’s actually your thing.
 But don’t waste your time on something that isn’t true to you, or that doesn’t fit the needs of your target market.
 This can attract clients that you won’t enjoy working with, or send the wrong message to prospects you may be after.
 It’s 2018.
 Get weird and wild and have loud prints if it works for you and yours.
 If it doesn’t, see #3.